MarekJanu/front-end_project/README.md

 git push origin <branch name>
 ```

-From github you can make a pull request and share the link and ticket number on your `nchelp`.
+From github you can make a pull request and share the link and ticket number on your `nchelp` with a zoom link for you to demo your feature.
 A tutor will swing by to review your code.
 Ensure that you keep your trello up to date whilst you await the PR approval.

 Once a pull request been accepted be sure to switch back to the main branch and pull down the updated changes.